chi0tzp/WarpedGANSpace/README.md

 For training a *WarpedGANSpace* model you need to use `train.py` (check its basic usage by running `python train.py -h`).

-For example, in order to train a *WarpedGANSpace* model on the `ProgGAN` pre-trained (on CelebA) generator for discovering `K=128` interpretable paths (latent warping functions) with `N=32`  support dipoles each (i.e., 32 pairs of bipolar RBFs) run the following command:
+For example, in order to train a *WarpedGANSpace* model on the `ProgGAN` pre-trained (on CelebA-HQ) generator for discovering `K=128` interpretable paths (latent warping functions) with `N=32`  support dipoles each (i.e., 32 pairs of bipolar RBFs) run the following command:

 ```bash
 (warped-gan-space) $ python train.py -v --gan-type=ProgGAN --reconstructor-type=ResNet --learn-gammas --num-support-sets=128 --num-support-dipoles=32 --min-shift-magnitude=0.15 --max-shift-magnitude=0.25 --batch-size=8 --max-iter=200000